 How do you germinate the cannabis seeds using a paper towel?
 You need to acquire the cheapest paper towel brand since the expensive one is more porous, thus making the delicate roots stuck inside during transplanting.

 Make the paper towel or the two plates wet.
 Remember to dry any excess water, although it should remain damp.
-Ensure that no water is standing on the paper towel or plate since the seed will drown.
+Ensure that no water is standing on the paper towel or plate as the seed will drown.

 Keep checking the paper towel on regular occasions to ensure that it does not dry up.
 Always remember to drain the excess water that might remain standing on the towel.
-Ensure that all the seeds are covered, and are at the correct temperature.
+Ensure that all the seeds are covered and are at the correct temperature.
 They will germinate after a few days!

 This is a sort of mineral wool derived from volcanic rock, including basalt, limestone, and others.
 The preparation of this material entails heating the molten lava and spanning it rapidly into threads.

 The threads are then subjected to treatment, compaction, and cutting.
-Although Rockwool is an excellent sprouting medium, you will have to adjust it for the cannabis.
+Although Rockwool is an excellent sprouting medium, you will have to adjust it for cannabis.
 How do you adjust it?
 You should add fertilizer for about six hundred parts per one million.

-Also, you have to reduce the PH level since it is extremely high to support the sprouting of the cannabis seeds.
-Rockwool is too dangerous to handle with bare hands; you should put on gloves and also protect your mouth and eyes to prevent any related medical complications that may come out.
+Also, you have to reduce the pH level since it is extremely high, to support the sprouting of the cannabis seeds.
+Rockwool is too dangerous to handle with bare hands, you should put on gloves and also protect your mouth and eyes to prevent any related medical complications that may come out.

 Earlier, we mentioned the use of the Jiffy pellet.
 What is a Jiffy pellet?
 This is a natural biodegradable medium for sprouting the cannabis plant.
 What about the Jiffy pellet plugs?
-They aid in the sprouting the seeds into seedlings.
+They aid in sprouting the seeds into seedlings.

 The Jiffy pellet comprises peat moss, a mesh, and other content like fertilizer, lime, and ammonium, responsible for helping the seedlings develop.
-The pellets can be used in a container or used a potting mix for the sprouting seeds.
+The pellets can be used in a container or a potting mix for the sprouting seeds.

 The Jiffy pellets come with added advantages to ensure that the cannabis cultivators have a great experience during the germination of their cannabis seeds.
 Do you know the benefits of Jiffy pellets?
 Do not hesitate.
 Let's dive in!

-Conveniences of Jiffy Pellets
+Conveniences of jiffy pellets

-The Composition of a Jiffy Pellet
+The composition of a jiffy pellet

-The Jiffy pellet is a small pebble having a disc shape comprising of compressed materials.
+The Jiffy pellet is a small pebble having a disc shape comprised of compressed materials.
 Even though the pellets are tiny, they can expand to seven times more than their size.
 This creates an exceptional environment for the cannabis seeds to sprout without any interference.

 After watering the pellets, place the marijuana seeds below the surface.
 When the cannabis plant has germinated and gained the required strength, transplant the whole plant to a larger pot where the cannabis plant will grow bigger.

-A peat is a part of the Jiffy pellet that stores and provides nutrients to the germinating seeds around it.
+Peat is a part of the Jiffy pellet that stores and provides nutrients to the germinating seeds around it.
 This component is derived from the sphagnum peat moss with an extensive capacity to hold water from the soil.

 Generally, jiffy pellets are made from peat moss, and the peat moss is explicitly meant to enhance the seeds' sprouting.
 This is why lime was added to raise the degree of acidity and alkalinity.
 The peat moss has a pH of 4.4, while the Jiffy pellets have 5.5.